 65 High Street, Cheadle.
 SK8 1BJ

-Turquoise is a good option for lunch.
+Formally known as Turquoise, it is a good option for lunch.
 They do a set lunch menu which is just right and good value for money.

 Staff are very friendly and the restaurant has pleasant atmosphere.
 Once more it’s popular with the locals (always a good sign) so if you want to eat here on a Saturday evening I would book ahead.